Talk to Local Expert

 Tent Peak Climbing Duration: 31 days

-Tent Peak Climbing (Tharpu Chuli) in the Annapurna Region Tent Peak, also known as Tharpu Chuli, is a well-known climbing peak in the Annapurna Region of Nepal.
-It is located just above the Annapurna I Base Camp, making it a popular choice for climbers seeking both adventure and scenic beauty.
-From the Tent Peak summit, climbers are rewarded with magnificent 360-degree panoram...
+Tent Peak (Tharpu Chuli) Climbing in the Annapurna Region Tent Peak, also known as Tharpu Chuli, is a popular trekking peak in the Annapurna Region of Nepal.
+Located above View Details...

 Kyajo Ri Peak Expedition